 * * *

 A little while later, a figure climbed out of one of the windows in the bus station and jumped down to the pavement.
-The rain might have been letting up, but the sky was still dark, and of course there were no electric lights anywhere around.
+The rain might have been beginning to let up, but the sky was still dark, and of course there were no electric lights anywhere around.